Abthon/OpenCV-Ping-Pong-Game/README.md

-A classic game of Pong implemented using the OpenCv library
+A singlePlayer classic game of Pong implemented using the OpenCv library